MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 ### Embed for your customers

-The *Embed for your customers* solution uses a non interactive authentication flow.
+The *Embed for your customers* solution uses a non-interactive authentication flow.
 Users do not need to sign in to Azure AD, to access Power BI.
 Instead, your web app uses a dedicated Azure AD identity to authenticate against Azure AD, and generate the *embed token*.
 The dedicated identity can be one of the following:

 * **[Service principal](embed-service-principal.md)**